yuweichiu/pyPIV/README.md

 >If you choose "PIV_DCC_gui.py" to execute, the matching algorithm will be **Direct Cross-Correlation**;

->If "PIV_CNN_gui.py", it will be **Convolutional Neural Network**.

-**Note** In CNN, the IA on all grid points will become the input data, and each IA will be label to independent category by one-hot encode.
-Then after training, CNN will be used to detect each SA for matching.

 #### 3.2 Time interval
 This will be set as the time interval between each frame
 >For example, the term is 0.02 sec only for Case2.

-#### 3.3 Sub-pixel Fix
-This will only be need in the **"PIV_CNN_gui.py"**.

-The pixel diameter should be set as the most governing diameters in all the particle in the frame.
->For example, in Case2, it should be set as 10 pixels.

-The intensity threshold is used to mark the particle position in the frame.

-Click the button "check", you will see two figure in the dialog, the move your mouse into the axis, the tracer will show the value of raw intensity of image and the intensity after filter.

-Where the marker mark up is the particle whose intensity after filter is higher then the threshold.
->For example, in Case2, it should be set as 0.05.

 ### 4. Setting the step of grid:
 Block "Grid Step" will define the space between the grids.

-For CNN, it will be not recommand to set a too small step due to the overlapping ration between each IA might caused the difficulty of training.

 >For example, use (32,32) as the steps